ManuelGil/vscode-json-flow/ROADMAP.md

 ### 5. Community Engagement and Feedback

-- **Objective**: Foster collaboration and gather user feedback to shape the extension’s evolution.
+- **Objective**: Foster collaboration and gather user feedback to shape the extension's evolution.
 - **Details**:
   - Use GitHub Issue Tracker for feature suggestions and bug reporting.
   - Regularly prioritize and implement features based on user votes and feedback.